-In the aftermath of Aegon's Conquest, Aegon I Targaryen used Blackfyre to kill Qhorin Volmark.
+In the aftermath of Aegon's Conquest, King Aegon I Targaryen used Blackfyre to kill Qhorin Volmark during the invasion of the Iron Islands.
 During the First Dornish War, Aegon killed the champion of House Toland with Blackfyre, not knowing it was actually the fool of Ghost Hill.

-In 182 AC, King Aegon IV Targaryen chose to bestow Blackfyre on his bastard son Daemon Waters, a born warrior, instead of his scholarly legitimate son, the future Daeron II Targaryen.
-Daemon, who had been known by the bastard surname Waters until then, took the name "Blackfyre" thereafter, creating House Blackfyre.
-Some felt that the sword symbolized the monarchy, so the gift was one of the seeds from which rebellion grew.
+In 182 AC, King Aegon IV Targaryen chose to bestow Blackfyre on his bastard son Daemon, a born warrior, instead of his scholarly legitimate son, the future Daeron II Targaryen.
+Ser Daemon, who had been known by the bastard surname Waters until then, took the name "Blackfyre" thereafter, creating House Blackfyre.
+Some felt that the Conqueror's sword symbolized the monarchy, so the gift was one of the seeds from which rebellion grew.